 Chrissy Knapp, President

 From 2013-2014 Chrissy Place served as a Parks Commissioner for the Village of Nyack.
-In 2015, Chrissy completed the Master Gardener program at the Cornell Cooperative Extension of Rockland County, and she utilizes her training to educate children and adults in the community on various horticultural topics and as a volunteer in the local school garden network.
+In 2015, Chrissy completed the Master Gardener program at the Cornell Cooperative Extension of Rockland County.
+She utilizes her training to educate children and adults in the community on various horticultural topics and as a volunteer in the local school garden network.
 She currently works for Morgan Stanley in Tax Compliance.
 Prior to her current roles, Chrissy earned her BA in Finance from the University of Connecticut and is a 2018 graduate of Leadership Rockland.
-Chrissy has resided in Nyack for the last 17 years where she is raising her three daughters.
+Chrissy has resided in Nyack for the last 18 years where she is raising her three daughters.

 Nancy Blaker Weber, Vice President